Varieties of Chinese: Verb phrases

+This construction differs from the passive voice of most languages in that the agent may not be omitted and the construction implies that the action has an adverse effect on the patient.

+In more formal speech, the standard language uses 被, after which the agent may be omitted.

+It is also used in non-adverse situations, especially is writing, due to the influence of European languages.

 Comparative constructions are expressed with a prepositional phrase before the stative verb in most northern and central varieties, as well as Northern Min and Hakka, while other southern varieties retain the older form in which the prepositional phrase follows the stative verb.

 The preposition is usually 比 in the north, with other forms used elsewhere.

 Some Southern Min varieties use an adverbial comparative.

 Chinese varieties tend to indicate aspect using markers following the main verb.

 The markers, usually derived from verbs, vary widely in both their forms and their degree of grammaticalization, from independent verbs, through complements to bound suffixes.

 Southern varieties tend to have richer aspect systems making more distinctions than northern ones.

 Sociolinguistics

 Language policy

 A school in Guangdong with writing "Please speak Standard Chinese.
 Please write standard characters" on the wall.

 Mainland China

 Within mainland China, there has been a persistent Promotion of Putonghua drive; for instance, the education system is entirely Mandarin-medium from the second year onward.
 However, usage of local variety is tolerated and socially preferred in many informal situations.
 In Hong Kong, written Cantonese is not used in formal documents, and within the PRC a character set closer to Mandarin tends to be used.
 At the national level, differences in dialect generally do not correspond to political divisions or categories, and this has for the most part prevented dialect from becoming the basis of identity politics.